Effective behavior of heterogeneous media governed by strain gradient elasticity: Operator learning

 \subsection{Learning the linear response}

-We begin with the linear map $f \to u$.
-We use three hidden Fourier layers with 256 Fourier modes and 64 channels in each layer.
-We generate 600 samples $(\{f,u\}$ by choosing a random forcing $f$ and computing the resulting $u$ at a resolution of 1024.
-The training and test errors over 2000 epochs are shown in Figure \ref{fig:fno_lin}(a).
-Figure \ref{fig:fno_lin}(b) compares the computed (truth) and predicted displacements for four test instances (these were not used in the training).
-An important property of FNOs is that it learns the operator and not the discretized map even though it is trained on discretized data.
+We begin with the linear map $f \to u$ ($i=f, o = u$).
+We use three hidden Fourier layers ($H=3$) with 256 Fourier modes and 64 channels ($d_h=64$) in each layer.
+We generate 600 samples $(\{f_a,u_a\}_{a=1}^{A=600}$ by choosing a random forcing $f_a$ and computing the resulting $u_a$ at a resolution of 1024.
+The training and test errors over 2000 epochs (iterations of the training optimizer) are shown in Figure \ref{fig:fno_lin}(a).
+Figure \ref{fig:fno_lin}(b) compares the computed (truth) and predicted displacements for four randomly chosen test instances (these were not used in the training or validation).
+We see that the trained FNO reproduces the results for a previously unseen input accurately.
+As noted above, an important property of FNOs is that it learns the operator and not the discretized map even though it is trained on discretized data.
 This is shown in Figures \ref{fig:fno_lin}(c) and (d) where the already trained FNO is evaluated against data generated at a resolution of 4096 and 512 respectively.
 We have also verified linearity and the ability of the FNO to reproduce $\hat{G}(k)$.